-Make no mistake.
-Having a unique event page on your website is a massively important step.
+Whether you are hosting an in-person or digita event, a unique event page on your website is a massively important.
 It helps people take you seriously, and it becomes a hub for event information.

 Just take a look at what TechCrunch did with their Disrupt event.

 There’s no need to make it something incredibly fancy.
 What matters is that it clearly lists all the relevant information about your event.

 That means you’re providing visitors with an FAQ section to address any issues they might be wondering about.

 You should also have a list of any important guests and speakers that’ll be presenting during your event.

 My favorite aspect of creating a unique page for an event is that you can create trackable URLs for your website and landing pages.